coin-or/pulp/doc/source/CaseStudies/a_sudoku_problem.rst

 + Within any column of the 9x9 grid, each of the numbers 1 to 9 must be found
 + Within any row of the 9x9 grid, each of the numbers 1 to 9 must be found

-On this page we will formulate the below problem from wikipedia to model using PuLP.
-Once created, our code will need little modification to solve any sudoku problem at all.
+On this page we will formulate the problem below (from wikipedia) as a model using PuLP.
+Once created, our code will need little modification to solve any sudoku problem.

 .. image:: images/wikisudokuproblem.jpg